TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Latest Version

 ```
-1.11.0
+1.12.0
 ```

 #### Banner Current

 ```
 Module up-to-date.
-Learn how to use Get-JCAssociation here: https://git.io/fjcHC
+Add-JCAssociation and Remove-JCAssociation are now live!
 ```

 #### Banner Old

 ```
 JumpCloud module update available.
-New function Get-JCAssociation is live!
+Update now to use new functions Add-JCAssociation and Remove-JCAssociation!
 ```